 The race for the most capable AI

 For two and a half years, the most-watched question in AI has been which company has built the most capable model.
-The answer has shifted multiple times — from OpenAI's runaway lead in 2023, to a real two-horse race with Anthropic in 2024–25, to a four-way contest with Google and xAI in the mix today.
+The answer has shifted multiple times — from OpenAI's runaway lead in 2023, to a multi-way race with Anthropic, Google, Meta, and xAI in 2024–25.
 Whoever holds the lead in any given quarter sets the prices, the standards, and the direction every other AI company has to react to.

 Timeline